Is it Charity or Responsibility?

 Private schools cannot exist on the revenue from tuition alone.
 Like virtually every other private educational institution, we are dependent on the generosity of our parents, grandparents, and other members of the community.

-If you have children or grandchildren at the AEC, we invite you to join others in fulfilling the precept of tzedakah by assuming responsibility for the school that educates those you love.
+If you have children or grandchildren at the Adelson, we invite you to join others in fulfilling the precept of tzedakah by assuming responsibility for the school that educates those you love.
 If you are a member of the Las Vegas Jewish community, we invite you to join us in supporting one of the most vibrant and critical institutions of Jewish life in our city.

-What is so critical about AEC?
+What is so critical about Adelson?

 The Talmud provided the explanation more than 1500 years ago: